soupi/learn-haskell-blog-generator/src/06-errors_and_files/02-except.md

 One way to handle this is by using **monad transformers**.
 Monad transformers provide a way to stack monad capabilities on top of one another.
-They are called transformers because **they take a type that has an instance of monad as input, and return a new type that implements the monad interface, stacking a new capability on top of it**.
+They are called transformers because **they take a type with an instance of monad as input and return a new type that implements the monad interface, stacking a new capability on top of it**.

 For example, if we want to compose values of a type that is equivalent to `IO (Either Error a)`,